Open-ET/flux-data-qaqc/docs/source/advanced_config_options.rst

        'wind_spd_col' : 'ws'}

-You may view these climate entry keys (as found in the config file) from within Python using the :attr:`Data.config` property which contains all information listed in the config file as a :obj:`configparser.ConfigParser` instance.
+You may view these climate entry keys (as found in the config file) from within Python using the :attr:`.Data.config` property which contains all information listed in the config file as a :obj:`configparser.ConfigParser` instance.

     >>> config_path = 'USGS_config.ini'